 Preparation for the Major

 In high school the student should take an academic curriculum in preparation for entrance to college.
 A sound basic education in science and mathematics courses is an essential part of preparation for the study of pharmacy.
 Good written and verbal communication skills are important.
-Students planning to transfer from another college or university should consult with the College of Pharmacy and Allied Health Professions early in their academic careers to plan coursework that will transfer to the College of Pharmacy and Allied Health Professions and meet pre-pharmacy requirements.
+Students planning to transfer from another college or university should consult with the College of Pharmacy and Allied Health Professions early in their academic careers to plan coursework that will transfer to the College of Pharmacy and Allied Health Professions and meet the admission requirements.

 All students seeking admission to the 4-year professional program leading to the Doctor of Pharmacy degree must submit an application for the professional program.
-Applications are available from the College of Pharmacy and Allied Health Professions website.
+Applications are available from the College of Pharmacy and Allied Health Professions web site.
 The deadline for applying for admission for the fall semester is February 1.
-Limitations in the size of the physical facilities, the number of faculty and the number of advanced pharmacy practice experience sites make it necessary to limit the class size in the professional program.
+Limitations in the size of the physical facilities, the number of faculty, and the number of advanced pharmacy practice experience sites make it necessary to limit the class size in the professional program.
 Each student admitted into the professional program is required to authorize and pay for a criminal background check.
 The background check report is automatically sent to the student and to the College and must be approved by the Admissions Committee.

 Selection is competitive and based upon several factors including pre-pharmacy coursework, ACT or PCAT scores, written and oral communication skills, knowledge of the profession, residency status and other factors.
 Any student who anticipates successful completion of the pre-pharmacy mathematics, science and communication requirements prior to fall semester is eligible to apply.

-Notification of initial acceptance into the professional program will be made by March 15.
+Notification of acceptance into the professional program will be made by the March 15.
 Students admitted to the professional program must submit a non-refundable pharmacy major fee to secure their position for the fall semester.

 - Eligible for B.S. in Pharmaceutical Sciences after completion of all general education requirements, 300 and 400-level required PHA courses, and general elective credits for a total of 138 credits.